ddrone/adventures-in-compilation/README.md

 - [x] Finding dominators in directed graph
 - [x] Building domination tree
-- [ ] Write a parser for a simple textual description of graphs
+- [x] Write a parser for a simple textual description of graphs
-- [ ] Write a CLI that will read a graph and spit out in Graphviz with dashed edges for parent relation in domination tree
+- [x] Write a CLI that will read a graph and spit out in Graphviz with dashed edges for parent relation in domination tree
+- [ ] Debug the dominator tree algorithm
 - [ ] Computing domination frontier